Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 6 Maret 2025 03.27.16 UTC
+- WIB: Kamis, 6 Maret 2025 04.23.53 UTC
-- WITA: Kamis, 6 Maret 2025 04.27.16 UTC
+- WITA: Kamis, 6 Maret 2025 05.23.53 UTC
-- WIT: Kamis, 6 Maret 2025 05.27.16 UTC
+- WIT: Kamis, 6 Maret 2025 06.23.53 UTC

 Kutipan Inspiratif:
-"Man's nature is not essentially evil.
-Brute nature has been know to yield to the influence of love.
-You must never despair of human nature."
+"Tragedy is when I cut my finger.
+Comedy is when you fall into an open sewer and die."

-Kategori: nature
+Kategori: funny